Can you provide us with a reference from someone who currently has a family member living with you?

 Each room is painted and the carpet is cleaned before each move in.
 We furnish a large wall-mounted, flat screen television.
 The rest is up to the family to furnish and decorate as they wish.
 We encourage our residents to make the rooms as comfy and close to what they had at home as possible.

 If we are interested in moving forward, how much notice do you require and what are next steps?
-Would you be able to do an assessment on my family member?

 After the tour, if you decide that you’d like to move forward we will schedule an assessment with our Director of Care.
 Once that is complete and we determine what it will take to meet your care needs, we will draft a lease agreement and set a move-in date.
 The process could take a few days, but is usually no longer than that.